PaloAltoNetworks/google-cloud-ngfw-tutorial/README.md

 ### Replay threats

-Rerun the previous threats again to see the actions taken by Cloud Firewall Plus.
+Simulate the previous threats again to see the action taken by Cloud NGFW.

 1. In Cloud Shell, open an SSH session to the `attacker` VM (password: `kali`).